National Coral Reef Monitoring Program

 May - August 2021: Data collection

-Summer/Fall 2022: Report findings to OSA and the Coral Reef Advisory Group; final report and infographics posted; data archived
+March - April 2023: Report findings to partners, OSA, and the Coral Reef Advisory Group; final report and infographics posted

 The NCRMP socioeconomic team would like to acknowlege the following groups and organizations for their assistance in implementing the 2021 American Samoa Socioeconomic Survey.